isabella232/helix-harmonicabsorber/readme.md

 # Next Steps

+## High Prio

+* Properly trim means (methodical approach as supported by literature instead of our ad-hoc solution)
 * Determine method for variable sample size (just stopping once we have a high confidence result seems flawed and might increase the amount of false positive results)
 * Collect scores of different setups during the same interval to reduce the impact of performance fluctuations affecting the machine
-* Use median instead of average of multiple scores (there may be some way to use fractional medians instead of discrete ones by calculating it based on the empirical distribution)
+* Estimate mean distribution instead of confidence interval; produce 3d graphs (color as third dimension). https://www.khanacademy.org/math/ap-statistics/random-variables-ap/combining-random-variables/a/combining-random-variables-article

+## Low Prio

 * Provide our own scoring function for lighthouse scores which produce singularities: https://github.com/GoogleChrome/lighthouse/issues/11881, https://github.com/GoogleChrome/lighthouse/issues/11882, https://github.com/GoogleChrome/lighthouse/issues/11883
 * Multidimensional outlier rejection
 * Correlation matrix generation?
 * Gather only artifacts; lighthouse analysis in report step
-* Empirically validate using p90 like we do for error estimations
-* Work out distribution for each separate score
+* Validate that our method can actually estimate distribution parameters with a high accuracy.
+Paper: "Parameter estimations from gaussian measurements: When and how to use dither."

+# Abandoned

+* Idea: Use median instead of average of multiple scores (there may be some way to use fractional medians instead of discrete ones by calculating it based on the empirical distribution)

+=> Nope, median cannot estimate discrete distributions very well.
+Just use (proper) trimmed means.

 # Tech improvements